Intermittent Fasting while on Diabetes Medications

 There is a high risk of hypoglycemia using long-acting insulins like NPH (Humulin™, Novolin™), Levemir (Detemir™), and Glargine (Basaglar™).

-Insulin taken after meals like insulin lispro (Humalog™, Admelog™, Humalog KwikPen™, Lyumjev™), aspart insulin (Novolog™, Fiasp™, NovoLog FlexPen™, NovoLog PenFill™), and insulin glulisine (Apidra™, Apidra SoloStar™)also have a high risk for hypoglycemia, and blood sugar readings should be checked closely and proactively.
+Insulin taken after meals like insulin lispro (Humalog™, Admelog™, Humalog KwikPen™, Lyumjev™), aspart insulin (Novolog™, Fiasp™, NovoLog FlexPen™, NovoLog PenFill™), and insulin glulisine (Apidra™, Apidra SoloStar™) also have a high risk for hypoglycemia, and blood sugar readings should be checked closely and proactively.

-In prior studies of intermittent fasting on patients taking insulin, the doses were decreased by 50% and sometimes 75%.
 However, there were still some who had hypoglycemia, which is why constant monitoring and supervision are essential.

 SGLT2 Inhibitors

-SGLT2s like dapagliflozin (Farxiga™) and empagliflozin (Jardiance™), and canagliflozin (Invokana™) lowers the blood sugar by making the kidneys eliminate more sugar in the urine.
+SGLT2s like dapagliflozin (Farxiga™) empagliflozin (Jardiance™), and canagliflozin (Invokana™) lowers the blood sugar by making the kidneys eliminate more sugar in the urine.

 SGLT-2 inhibitors do not usually cause hypoglycemia.
-But since they eliminate sugar and water thru the urine, there may be a danger of dehydration and kidney injury, especially if intermittent fasting is also practiced.
-It is better to skip this medicine during fasting days or drink more water.
+However, since they eliminate sugar and water through the urine, there may be a danger of dehydration and kidney injury, especially if intermittent fasting is also practiced.

 Additionally, people taking water pills that increase urine output, like furosemide (Lasix™) and hydrochlorothiazide for high blood pressure or heart failure, may need to reduce their dosage if on intermittent fasting to prevent dehydration and kidney injury.